Colon Cancer Screening (cont.)

 A more recent form of this test called a Fecal Immunochemical, or FIT test, does not require the same precautions and restrictions and is probably even more sensitive than the older chemical or guiac based tests for colorectal cancer.
 It tests 2 stools collected on 2 consecutive days.The FIT test is more expensive than the older test, and your doctor will know if insurance will cover it.

 An individual whose stool specimen tests positive for occult blood then undergoes a colonoscopic examination of the entire colon to look for polyps, cancers, or other conditions that cause bleeding (such as abnormal blood vessels, diverticuli, or colitis).
 The majority (greater than 90%) of the polyps detected at colonoscopy can be removed painlessly and safely during the colonoscopic examination.
 Polyps so removed are examined later under the microscope by a pathologist to determine if they are precancerous.
 Individuals with precancerous polyps have a higher than average risk for developing colon cancer, and are advised to return for periodic surveillance colonoscopies (see below).
 Colon cancers that are detected at colonoscopy usually are removed surgically though under certain circumstances they may be removed at colonoscopy.
 Precancerous polyps that are too large or technically not possible to remove during colonoscopy also are removed surgically.
-Several studies have shown that fecal occult blood testing can reduce death rates (mortality) from colorectal cancer by 30% to 40%.
+Several studies have shown that fecal occult blood and related testing can reduce death rates (mortality) from colorectal cancer by 30% to 40%.

 If no colonic abnormalities are found in an individual whose stool contains occult blood, consideration then is given to examining the stomach and the small intestine as sources of bleeding.